-Typically, hiring a Professional Engineer (PE) or Registered Architect (RA) to verify your application for ENERGY STAR certification will vary based on the size of your building and local costs (it will be more expensive in a big city than a small town).
+The cost for hiring a Professional Engineer (PE) or Registered Architect (RA) to verify your application for ENERGY STAR certification will vary based on the size of your building and local costs (it will be more expensive in a big city than a small town).
 It usually takes a professional about 1 day to complete the process.
 You may be able to lower these costs if you do the following:

 Use in-house staff.

 Your application can be validated by a PE or RA on your staff, even if they are not at that specific property, provided they hold a current license in any U.S. state or territory, or in Canada.

 Use the ENERGY STAR online Directory of Licensed Professionals to help you identify PEs and RAs that have completed ENERGY STAR verifications in your area.
 The Licensed Professional Finder also indicates which PEs and RAs are willing to provide verification services on a cost-free basis.

 Contact your Public Relations department.